marcguery/varif/README.md

 Variants with too many missing genotypes (because of insufficient depth or a mixed ASP) can be filtered out with `--max-missing` (default 1) which discards alleles if one group has more missing genotypes than the selected proportion.

-## Rare alleles
+## Population Minor Allele Frequencies (MAF)

-Alleles that are too rare can be filtered out by the option `--min-mutated` (default 0) which will discard alleles that are present in less than this proportion of the number of samples in both group.
+Variants can be filtered out based on the value of the population MAF in one of the groups compared or both of them.

+A variant is kept if all these conditions are met:

+- The MAFs of both groups are above `--min-maf2` (default 0)
+- The MAF of one of the groups is above `--min-maf1` (default 0)
+- The MAF of one of the groups is below `--max-maf1` (default 0.5)
+- The MAF of both groups are below `--max-maf2` (default 0.5)

+Cutoffs of MAF should be set as follow: `--min-maf2` &le; `--min-maf1` &le; `--max-maf1` &le; `--max-maf2`.

 ## Group similarity